stellar/stellar-dbt-public/README.md

 seed-paths: ["seeds"] ##specify a custom list of directories where seed files are located.
 macro-paths: ["macros"] ##specify a custom list of directories where macros are located.
 snapshot-paths: ["snapshots"] ##directories to where your snapshots live.

-target-path: "target" ##specify a custom directory where compiled files (e.g. compiled models and tests) will be written when you run the dbt run, dbt compile, or dbt test command.
-clean-targets: ##specify a custom list of directories to be removed by the dbt clean command.
-  - "target"
-  - "dbt_packages"

 models:
   {{my_dbt_project_name}}: